EDTTool/EDTT/docs/EDTT_transport_bsim.md

 Each of the “-->” is a POSIX named pipe (FIFO) (which by default can buffer up to 64KB in each direction).

+The low level device (if enabled) is a BSim device in itself; It can be used to inject raw BLE packets without going through a BLE controller first.

 The bridge has 2 main purposes:

 * It routes the EDTT data to the appropriate device
 * It pauses the simulation while the EDTT is processing, so there is no asynchronous behaviour

-This is done by having the EDTT command the brdige to either:
+This is done by having the EDTT command the bridge to either:

  * read to a device
  * write to a devices